 While forklifts assist in the daily operations of business across America, these vehicles also create a significant liability issue for employers.
 However, due to OSHA standards, the amount of people injured has significantly decreased.
 Regardless, Through the increased expansion of warehouse businesses like Amazon.
 The focus remains clear, inform, train, and maintain these forklift vehicles to optimize employee safety and reduce the risk of work-related injury resulting in workers’ compensation claims.

-If you’ve been injured from a forklift accident at work due to lack of training or unmaintained equipment, you should seek legal help from our qualified Sacramento workers’ compensation attorneys at Sacramento Workers Compensation Attorneys P.C.
+Suppose you’ve been injured from a forklift accident at work due to a lack of training or unmaintained equipment.
+In that case, you should seek legal help from our qualified Sacramento workers’ compensation attorneys at Sacramento Workers’ Compensation Attorneys P.C.
 Give us a call at 916-288-9193 or visit our website to schedule your free consultation.